-The Children, Family and the Community General course focuses on factors that influence human development and the wellbeing of individuals, families and communities.
+The Children, Family and the Community general course focuses on factors that influence human development and the wellbeing of individuals families and the communities.
 Students explore the health of individuals and communities and the protective and preventative strategies that impact on growth and development.
-They engage in shared research, examine goal setting, self-management, decision making, communication and cooperation skills when creating products, services or systems that will assist individuals, families and communities to achieve their needs and wants.
+They engage inn share research, community collaboration, examine goal setting, self-management, decision making, communication and cooperation skills when creating products services or systems that will assist individuals, families, and communities to achieve their needs and wants.
 Contemporary Australian issues or trends relating to families and communities at the state and national level are examined in practical ways.
+This course may enhance employability and career opportunities in areas that include early education, childcare worker, nanny, aged care worker, community services, teaching, nursing.